BassAzayda/ollama-function-calling/README.md

-# Weather and Joke Bot
+# Ollama Function Calling Example

-This is a simple chatbot built with Chainlit that can provide current weather information and random jokes.
+This is a simple chatbot built with Chainlit that can provide current weather information and random jokes demonstrating the power of Ollama Function Calling.
+Unlike dedicated Mistral v0.3 this works with a few different models and uses the experimental OllamaFunction from Langchain.

 ## Features